lsst/dp0-2_lsst_io/index.rst

 Resources for DP0 delegates
 ===========================

-DP0 delegates are the 600 data rights holders who have RSP accounts for access to the DP0 data set.
+"Delegates" are the 600 data rights holders who have access to the DP0 data set.

+To become a delegate, see the :ref:`Delegate-Homepage-Getting-Started-Checklist`.

 .. toctree::
     :maxdepth: 2